OOQQ-dot/sega-saturn-disc-matrix-font/README.md

 011010 Z
 ```

 The last part was a little bit trickier.
-The two symbols left that appears on the discs matches the a (-) character, and a filled grid with all the bits set to 1
+The two symbols left that appears on the discs matches the (-) character, and a filled grid with all the bits set to 1

 ```
-00 000000
-01 000001 (A) char
-[...]
 45 101101 (-) char
 46 101110 unknown
 47 101111 unknown
 48 110000 (0) number
-[...]
-63 111111 (-) used as string delimiter
 ```
-And since the code is following binary, it's obvious to turn to the [ASCII character set](https://ooqq.me/blob/charTables/) for inspiration, and sure enough:
+And since the code is pretty much binary, it's obvious to turn to the [ASCII character set](https://ooqq.me/blob/charTables/) for inspiration, and sure enough:
 ```
 45 101101 (-) char
 46 101110 (.) char